 From the 1990s onwards Groom's work became formally simpler, centred on square or rectilinear shapes, and hence more focussed on sensitivity to interrelationships of shape, edge and colour.
 Equally, there is an emphasis on surface, with subtly inflected textures achieved by mixing minerals into the paint.
 An example is Between the Light #10 (2006), in which finely-judged formal repetition is modulated by immensely delicate vibrations of layered colour.

 Groom was amongst the first customers of Kremer Pigments, a company that opened stores in Munich and New York which sold pigments and minerals in powder form: 'I always wanted the extreme physicality of surface to be so material that they were transformed into the ethereal; so by experimenting with minerals like silica, quartz and other mineral deposits in powdered form the paint has a sort of stone like quality.
 I was after a type of paint that did not read as paint.'

 Commenting on Groom's work in 1983, Chris Titterington wrote of: 'the need to make reference to the immaterial as a natural concomitant of the material – of the spiritual in the corporeal.'
 This it seems to me encapsulates the essence of Groom's work and helps to explain its power; as does a final statement from the artist himself: 'I think the success of my paintings – at least I hope – is that they read not as technique, but that they transcend the obvious.'

-'Angles of intent', including Jon Groom's work is open from 18th November to 16th December 2017, and January 9th to 27th 2018 at Galerie Nanna Preußners, Galeriehaus Hamburg, Klosterwall 13, 20095 Hamburg, Germany
+The exhibition 'Angles of intent', including Jon Groom's work, was open in November and December 2017, and January 2018 at Galerie Nanna Preußners, Galeriehaus Hamburg

 Quotes by Jon Groom are from an email correspondence with the author, September 2017